 On page 3 of The Times of Friday the 2nd March, 1883, a full account was given of The Royal Scottish Academy exhibition, as observed at Edinburgh on the 28th February.
 In addition to the remark that James Irving’s “Apple Harvest” was amongst “works of young men which deserve recognition for the indications of promise that they convey,” other facts, related by The Times correspondent, are also of interest:

 Charles Martin Hardie’s much appreciated “Friendly Critics” (that include James Irving’s brother-in-law, the sculptor Thomas Weir Stuart Burnett (or T.S.B. as he was better known)) was displayed at the same 1883 Royal Scottish Academy exhibition.
-Please note that “Friendly Critics” might have been the inspiration of the Christmas card photograph of James Thwaite Irving in a studio, (as illustrated at the top of this page).
+We remember that “Friendly Critics” could well have been the inspiration for the previously discussed Christmas card photograph, that shows James Thwaite Irving and his friends in a studio.

 The Scottish painter James Irvine was also present at the same 1883 Royal Scottish Academy exhibition, with his portraits of “Archbishop Strain” and of “Mrs Gildea.”
 Please note that today James Irvine is sometimes wrongly attributed artworks that were painted by James Thwaite Irving!
 Please refer to the notes about mistaken identities in the Appendixes below.